Skip to content

 K: Kepler´s laws form a consistent theoretical structure that describes but does not explain; it will require a complete justification as the one formulated by Newton.

 G: Galileo’s law of inertia is a particular case of Newton´s first law of motion.
-This implies that the motion of a body can continue to be rectilinear and uniform if there is no force that modifies that state of motion.
+This implies that the motion of a body can continue to be rectilinear and uniform if there is no force modifying the state of motion.

 N: Once the theory of gravitation was formulated and tested there remained the need for connection and integration with other branches of Classical Physics, like Thermodynamics and Electromagnetism.

 E: Theories of relativity present a fruitful synthesis of concepts and principles explaining mechanical and electromagnetic phenomena, but it still needs to include quantum effects.
-Furthermore, more research is required concerning phenomena such as the motion of the perihelion of Mercury, the deflection of light by a gravitational field, and the displacement of spectral lines towards the red, as well as the production and detection of black holes.
+Mechanical phenomena already explained: the motion of the perihelion of Mercury, the deflection of light by a gravitational field, the displacement of spectral lines towards the red, and the production and detection of black holes.

 REFERENCES